 Ted is one of the foremost authorities on using the pandas library to do data analysis.
 His blog posts have totaled well over 1 million views.
 He is also a prolific contributor on Stack Overflow having answered over 400 questions.

-Ted holds a master's degree in statistics from Rice University and is the author of Exercise Python and Master Machine Learning with Python.
+Ted holds a master's degree in statistics from Rice University and is the author of Master the Fundamentals of Python and Master Machine Learning with Python.

 Video lessons for each chapter of the book will be produced and you will have access to them immediately once they are ready.
 No video lessons have been created currently.

 You are purchasing a digital download along with access to all videos currently produced.
 Currently, no videos have been produced.
 The digital download includes the following: